Slackadays/Chata/README.md

 - any Latin script character
 - any of these symbols: _ (underscore), - (dash), + (plus)
-- any Greek alphabet letter conventionally used in mathematics
+- any Greek alphabet letter conventionally used in mathematics except those which are constants
 - any number from 0 to 9

-Variable names must not start with a number.
+Variable names must start with a Latin script character.

 Variable names must not be a symbol already used by a Chata implementation.